Virginia Workplace Discrimination Lawyer

 An employee suffering from discrimination may be entitled to various forms of relief with the assistance of a Virginia workplace discrimination lawyer, including compensation for lost wages, reinstatement to a position, and compensation for emotional pain and hardship.

-Filing a Claim for Employment Discrimination
+How Can a Worker File a Claim for Employment Discrimination?

 In Virginia workplace discrimination cases, you could file a claim with either the Virginia Council on Human Rights or the U.S. Equal Employment Opportunity Commission.
 Federal law generally only applies to employers that have at least 15 or more employees, so those who work for businesses or organizations with fewer than 15 employees should file a claim with the state agency.